egberts/tls-ca-manage/README.md

 # Syntax
 So, to make it easy, the syntax is about the CA node itself.
 A simple filename for a simple CA node.

+Couple that with three basic commands:  Create, renew, and verify.

 That's how simple it should be.
 ```
 tls-ca-manage.sh
     [ --help|-h ]